kergoth/OE-Signatures/README.rst

 - General

+  - Does parser.compileast() work on an ast module ast, or a compiler.ast ast?
   - Handle the 'rogue dollar sign' case in shell more sanely.
 Most shells seem just fine with 'install -d ${D}$', as the trailing $ ends up a part of the filename.  pysh chokes on it, however, since it's expecting to see